timkphd/ESIFHPC4/stream/stream.org/README.md

      the Fortran source code has had a preprocessor definition added that sets the default array size to be consistent with the C version); and,

-2.  a case which uses 60% of the total DRAM available to a single compute unit.
+2.  a case which uses 85% of the total DRAM available to a single compute unit.

-3.  a vendor-optimized version of the code which uses 60% of the total DRAM available to a single compute unit.
+3.  a vendor-optimized version of the code which uses 85% of the total DRAM available to a single compute unit.

 ## How to Run

 The STREAM benchmark results must be returned for the following cases:

- 1. Fortran version: Number of threads in the range 1 to the number of cores on a compute unit.
+ 1. Fortran version: Number of threads in the range 1 to a large fraction of the cores on a compute unit.
- 2. C version: Number of threads in the range 1 to the number of cores on a compute unit.
+ 2. C version: Number of threads in the range 1 to a large fraction of the cores on a compute unit.

+Vendors need not run for every possible setting for the number of threads but should cover various numa regions.

 ## Benchmark test results to report and files to return